slalom/dataops-infra/catalog/aws/ml-ops/README.md

 ### inference\_metric\_threshold

-Description: alarm_threshold for deploying the trained SageMaker model.
+Description: threshold for deploying the trained SageMaker model.
 Used in combination with `inference_comparison_operator`.

 Type: `number`